the-engine-room/library/_books/participatory-budgeting.md

 #### Social Media

-> **Example:[Vallejo](http://www.ci.vallejo.ca.us/city_hall/departments___divisions/city_manager/participatory_budgeting/p_b_newsletter/)**, US actively engages several forms of social media to inform its citizens of the participatory budgeting process and recruit their participation.
+> **Example: [Vallejo](http://www.ci.vallejo.ca.us/city_hall/departments___divisions/city_manager/participatory_budgeting/p_b_newsletter/)**, US actively engages several forms of social media to inform its citizens of the participatory budgeting process and recruit their participation.
 The city created a video explaining the participatory budgeting process and posted it to [YouTube](https://www.youtube.com/watch?v=L2KidkCuL1A&noredirect=1).
 Vallejo operates a monthly electronic newsletter, and archives past issues on the city’s website.
 The city also makes prolific use of Twitter, Facebook, and Nextdoor (a neighborhood-based social network website).

 #### Printed Materials